 They were invented by a rafting guide

-The Chaco brand is created by a Colorado rating guide.
+The Chaco brand was created by a Colorado rating guide.
 Their shoes are designed for all outdoor environments including wet ones.
-In Aruba I wore these shoes everyday including the times I went swimming.
+In Aruba, I wore these shoes every day including the times I went swimming.
 They help prevent cutting my feet on the volcanic rock.

 When sizing make sure your heels are hanging off the end

 The first Chaco I ever ordered I purchased a size 8 returned it, purchased a size 7, returned it, and purchased a size 8 again.
 Sounds complicated, because I wanted to ensure I ordered the right pair.
 The key to ordering the size that fits you is ensuring that your heels aren’t off the edge of the shoe.
 I have very short toes so I assumed that the shoes were too big the first time I ordered them.

 You will save money in the long run

 Paying $100 for a pair of sandals might seem like a lofty price at first, but you will never regret purchasing Chacos.
 They are so well made that they will last for years.
 In the long run you will save money because you are not consistently purchasing sandals.

 Chacos are the only sandals I wouldn’t mind going jogging in.
 The adjustable straps make the shoe custom fit to your feet.
 When I tighten them I call it ‘sport mode’ because it makes them easier to run in.

 You don’t have to buy a new pair if yours gets damaged